Pune Journal of Religious Studies

 respects all religions and faith traditions, including agnosticism and atheism.

-promotes a world-view that is respectful of all and not not fundamentalist or sectarian world-views.
+promotes a world-view that is respectful of all and goes beyond fundamentalist or sectarian world-views.

 enters into dialogue with all religious and wisdom traditions for a harmonious and sustainable community life.

 is convinced that the spiritual and moral values of a society is crucial for its survival, especially when we are deeply interconnected.

 believes that conflicts between different groups of people can be resolved through mutually respectful dialogue and creative solutions.

 holds that each one is responsible for the religious development of oneself and the other.

 encourages all to search together visions for the betterment of humanity, irrespective of caste, creed and ethnicity.

 Jnanadeepa is published in January, April, July and October.
 It advocates an inclusive world-view and dialogical approach between religions and traditions.